Risk Factors Dashboard

 Risks Related to Our Capital Structure and Financings

-The holders of our Preferred Stock have significance influence over the Company, may prevent other stockholders from influencing significant corporate decisions, and may have interests that conflict with those of our other stockholders.
+The holders of our preferred stock have significant influence over the Company, may prevent other stockholders from influencing significant corporate decisions, and may have interests that conflict with those of our other stockholders.

 In 2021, we entered into separate Series B Convertible Preferred Stock Purchase Agreements (collectively, the "Securities Purchase Agreements") with each of Charter Communications Holding Company, LLC ("Charter"), Qurate Retail, Inc. ("Qurate") and Pine Investor, LLC ("Pine").
+In 2023, Qurate sold its shares of Series B Preferred Stock to Liberty Broadband Corporation ("Liberty") in a private transaction.
 In 2023, Qurate sold its shares of Preferred Stock to Liberty Broadband Corporation ("Liberty") in a private transaction.
 We collectively refer to Charter, Pine and Qurate/Liberty (as applicable) as the "Investors" in this 10-K.

 The issuance of securities pursuant to the Securities Purchase Agreements and related matters were approved by our stockholders and completed in 2021.
 In connection with these transactions, we also entered into a long-term data license with Charter, which was intended to enhance our ability to execute on our strategic plans and growth initiatives.

-As of December 31, 2024, the Investors were the largest stockholders of the Company, with each Investor's Preferred Stock representing approximately 16.8% of our issued and outstanding Common Stock on an as-converted basis and certain Investors holding (or reporting beneficial ownership of) additional shares of Common Stock beyond their Preferred Stock holdings.
+As of December 31, 2025, the Investors were the largest stockholders of the Company, with each Investor's holdings representing more than 27% of our issued and outstanding Common Stock on an as-converted basis.
+This concentration of ownership, together with the voting rights, director designation rights and consent rights described below, may be perceived negatively by other investors and, as a result, may adversely affect the market price of our Common Stock.
 This concentration of ownership, together with the voting rights, director designation rights, consent rights and dividend rights described below, has been criticized by certain stockholders, may be perceived negatively by other investors and, as a result, may adversely affect the market price of our Common Stock.

 Our credit facility may impact our ability to operate our business and secure additional financing in the future, and any failure to meet our debt obligations could adversely affect our business and financial condition.

 Amounts outstanding under the Credit Agreement must be prepaid from time to time with the net cash proceeds of certain debt incurrences, equity issuances, asset sales and other dispositions, insurance and condemnation proceeds, tax refunds and other extraordinary receipts.
+Additionally, we may be required to prepay the loans annually with Excess Cash Flow (as defined in the Credit Agreement) at specified percentages, or we may voluntarily prepay a portion of the loans in order to maintain compliance with our financial covenants, as we anticipate doing in the first quarter of 2026.
+Certain payments may be subject to prepayment premiums.
 Additionally, we may be required to prepay the loans annually with Excess Cash Flow (as defined in the Credit Agreement) at specified percentages.
-Certain payments may be subject to prepayment premiums.

 Servicing and repaying our indebtedness under the Credit Agreement could divert resources from other priorities, including investment in our products and operations and satisfaction of other financial obligations.
 If our cash flow from operations is inadequate to allow us to pay the interest and principal on our debt when due and meet our other financial obligations, we could face substantial liquidity challenges.